 Strategic CIOs wear many colors: the color of their thoughts; the color of their character, the color of their role and the color of their talent.

-A strategic CIO creates blue ocean and changing the dynamics of the business enterprise: A strategic CIO creates IT and leverage information to create long term sustainable competitive advantage for organizations.
+A strategic CIO creates a blue ocean and changing the dynamics of the business enterprise: A strategic CIO creates IT and leverage information to create the long term sustainable competitive advantage for organizations.
 A Strategic CIO is changing the dynamics of the business enterprise by leveraging technology for strategic advantage.
-The difference between the tactical and strategic IT leader is that the first one thinks about the tools wile the second one is thinking business, and how to use the tools to gain advantage over competitors.
-In this way the CIO will create a blue ocean for his/her organization which will provide competitive advantage.
+The difference between the tactical and strategic IT leader is that the first one thinks about the tools while the second one is thinking business, and how to use the tools to gain an advantage over competitors.
+In this way, the CIO will create a blue ocean for his/her organization which will provide a competitive advantage.

 A strategic CIO is people oriented.
 Strategic and tactical planning all lead to the vision.
-The vision are built for the people and organizations.
-CIOs always discuss about aligning departmental strategies with organizational strategies.
-A strategic CIO needs to be more people centric, create both employee growth strategies and customer experience strategy.
+The vision is built for the people and organizations.
+CIOs always discuss aligning departmental strategies with organizational strategies.
+A strategic CIO needs to be more people-centric, create both employee growth strategies and customer experience strategy.
 It would be great if CIOs can mix people, departments and organizations strategy together.
 Indeed all strategies are made for growth

 A strategic CIO is a multidimensional thinker via different lenses: Mathematics or probability -you build the best strategy based on the circumstances that will allow the highest probability of success and controls risk.
-People- you need to understand your competition and build a strategy that includes consideration of competitive forces, and long term thinking you play to win over a lifetime.
-Process -you need to digitalize the key business process, and build a set of competitive capabilities to enable business compete for the future.
+People- you need to understand your competition and build a strategy that includes consideration of competitive forces, and long-term thinking you play to win over a lifetime.
+Process -you need to digitalize the key business process and build a set of competitive capabilities to enable the business competing for the future.

-Hence, strategic CIOs are visionary, creative, people-driven and multi-dimensional, they have big picture to set the right direction and have discipline to execute it deligently.
+Hence, strategic CIOs are visionary, creative, people-driven and multi-dimensional, they have the big picture to set the right direction and have the discipline to execute it diligently.